immutant/immutant.org/tutorials/jobs.md

 ---

-This tutorial covers job schedulding in Immutant - functions that execute on a recurring schedule.
+This tutorial covers job scheduling in Immutant - functions that execute on a recurring schedule.
 They fire asynchronously, outside of the thread where they are defined, and fire in the same runtime as the rest of the application, so have access to any shared state.